PERT Writing Study Guide: Spelling

 • “Plane” refers to an aircraft.

-• Example: “She wore a plain dress.” / “We flew on a plane to Paris.”
+• Examples: “She wore a plain dress.”
+“We flew on a plane to Paris.”

 Key Tip: When studying homophones, try making pairs of sentences with each word used correctly.
 This will help you remember their meanings and spellings.